serverless/examples/aws-node-serve-dynamic-html-via-http-endpoint/README.md

 ![Screenshot without a name](https://cloud.githubusercontent.com/assets/223045/20668061/12c6db9a-b56d-11e6-911c-8396d545471a.png)

-To greet a specific person provide attach the query parameter with the name of that person e.g. `?name=Nik%20Graf`.
+To greet a specific person, provide the query parameter with the name of that person e.g. `?name=Nik%20Graf`.
 The response should now contain the provided name:

 ![Screenshot with a name](https://cloud.githubusercontent.com/assets/223045/20668055/0758b4cc-b56d-11e6-80ce-3e137151311f.png)